WanionTechnologies/Encryptable/docs/LIMITATIONS.md

 - **Social recovery** - Trusted contacts can help recover access (user-controlled, not server-controlled)
 - **Multi-signature schemes** - Require multiple keys for access, with backups distributed

-These approaches maintain zero-knowledge properties while providing recovery options, but they add complexity and must be carefully designed.
+These approaches maintain request-scoped knowledge properties while providing recovery options, but they add complexity and must be carefully designed.

-**Bottom line:** Secret loss = data loss is the price of true zero-knowledge security.
-If you need account recovery, you must implement it at the application level in a way that preserves zero-knowledge guarantees.
+**Bottom line:** Secret loss = data loss is the price of true request-scoped knowledge security.
+If you need account recovery, you must implement it at the application level in a way that preserves transient knowledge guarantees.

 ---

 ## 🗑️ Unsupported Standard Repository Methods

 > Only `deleteById` is supported for temporary or non-secret-based entities.
 All other standard Spring Data methods are **intentionally unsupported** as a security design decision.
-This enforces the zero-knowledge encryption model.
+This enforces the transient knowledge encryption model.

 **Why ID-based methods wouldn't work:** When using `@HKDFId` CIDs are one-way derived from secrets via HKDF.
 Without the secret, you cannot decrypt data—even if you retrieve the encrypted blob from the database.
 Secret-based access is cryptographically required.